kadena-docs/kadena-docs/docs/guides/common-tasks-tabs.md

 <TabItem value="cli" label="Kadena CLI">

+The `kadena-cli` package provides a `transfer.ktpl` template that you can use with `kadena tx` commands to transfer coins.

-1. Create a `transfer-coins.yaml` file with the transfer information similar to the following:
+1. Create a `transfer-coins.yaml` template data file with the transfer information similar to the following:

    ```yaml
    account:from: 'k:99d30af3fa91d78cc06cf53a0d4eb2d7fa2a5a72944cc5451311b455a67a3c1c'